Axion-photon conversion in transient compact stars: Systematics, constraints, and opportunities: Conversions in astrophysical magnetic fields

-In this sense, a reasonably conservative assumption would be $B_0\sim 100\,\rm G$, near the lower expected end for blue supergiants, but even this small value is not based on a direct measurement for Sanduleak.
+Rather than in BSGs, very strong magnetic fields might be more common in Type~Ibc SNe, which possess stripped-envelope progenitors and are therefore a much more interesting target \cite{Candon:2025sdm} (see Note Added).
+However, we will follow Ref.~\cite{Manzari:2024jns} in their assumptions of BSG magnetic fields to execute the comparison with their work as directly as possible, and also because those $B$-fields have the required strengths to probe QCD-axion models.
+In this context, we will consider $B_0\sim 100\,\rm G$ as a reasonably conservative assumption, but stress that this value is not based on a direct measurement for Sanduleak $-$69$^\circ$202.
 Regarding the assumed dipole structure, Ref.~\cite{Manzari:2024jns} also mentions the possibility of a Parker spiral structure, where the transverse component would be mostly toroidal, driven by field dragging by the rotating plasma ejected from the star.
 The $B_\phi\propto R^{-1}$ variation might look more optimistic for axion-photon conversion.
 However, the amplitude of the toroidal component strongly depends on the angular velocity of the rotating star, and most importantly, the spiral structure cannot form immediately outside the photosphere.
 Rather, the distance must be so large that the wind velocity has dropped below the Alfv\`en velocity, and thus efficient at field dragging.
 For a typical mass loss rate $\dot{M}\sim 6\times 10^{-6}\; M_\odot/$yr, surface field $B_0\sim 100\,\rm G$, and wind velocity $v_w\sim 550\,\rm km/s$~\cite{1991ApJ...380..575L}, this radius is on the order of $100\;R_\odot$, significantly larger than the progenitor radius.
 Since conversion occurs mostly just outside the stellar surface, the less rapidly decreasing field strength is presumably inessential compared to the dipole structure.

 Motivated by this discussion, we set SN~1987A constraints using a dipole field with strength $B_0$ at the stellar surface at radius $R_0$.
 We consider the range $B_0=30$--$100\,\rm G$ with fixed $R_0=30\;R_\odot$ (the lower end of the $1\sigma$ interval).
 For such small fields, magnetic refraction is inessential, and so we can use the algebraic probabilities derived in Sec.~\ref{sec:axion-photon} for $R_i=R_0\gg R_{\rm conv}$.
 Thus, in the massless limit, Eq.~\eqref{eq:conv_prob_low_magnetic} implies with $B_{100}=B_0/100\,\rm G$ and $R_{30}=R_0/30\;R_\odot$.
 Instead, according to Eq.~\eqref{eq:threshold_mass_low_magnetic}, the axion mass becomes relevant for